What is Feline Infectious Peritonitis (FIP)?

-- Wet (effusive): The wet form of FIP results in fluid accumulation in body cavities such as the abdomen and chest, causing abdominal distension and/or difficulty breathing.
+- Wet (effusive): The wet form of FIP results in fluid accumulation in body cavities such as the abdomen and chest.
+It causes abdominal distension and/or difficulty breathing.
 This fluid is often a yellow color.

 - Dry (non-effusive): In the dry form of FIP, inflamed lesions are found throughout the cat’s body, including the eyes, kidneys, liver, and nervous system.
-Symptoms depend on the organ most affected by disease.
+Symptoms depend on which organ is most affected by disease.

 Signs & Symptoms

-There are no symptoms that are unique to FIP.
-However, with either form of FIP, cats will commonly show vague symptoms such as:
+There are no symptoms unique to FIP.
+However, in either form of FIP, cats commonly show vague symptoms such as:

 - Loss of appetite